Type 2 Diabetes: 5 Simple Prevention Tips for Families

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Having someone cheering you on at home makes it easier to make positive lifestyle changes.
-As a parent, spouse or caregiver, you can keep yourself and your family healthy by understanding your diabetes risk and making better choices for everyone.
+And, as a parent, spouse or caregiver, you can keep yourself and your family healthy by understanding your diabetes risk and making better choices for everyone.

 Here are five ways to reduce your family’s risk of type 2 diabetes: